The 24 Elders Revisited

 But if the 24 elders sing verse 9, they are singing of their own redemption as a completed group of saints.
 They cannot be Israel, because in Revelation 5 the redemption of the Jewish remnant hasn't even started yet—the redeemed of Israel are not a completed group.
 Tribulation saints, or people saved after the Rapture, are a separate group from the Church, and that group isn't complete in chapter 5 either.
 Our options are dropping fast.

-So, only the 24 elders
+So, only the 24

-can sing verse 9, only the
+verse 9, only the

-four living creatures can
+four living creatures

-sing verse 10, and the 24
+can sing verse 10,

-elders must be the Church.
+must be the Church.

 If the 24 elders are a completed group of saints in heaven that are not Israel and are not the Tribulation saints, they must be the Church.
-There are no other reasonable choices.
-And if the complete Church is in heaven in Revelation 5, they certainly cannot be singing in verse 10 about the redemption of other Church Age saints on earth preparing to go through the Tribulation—that would imply the 24 elders are not a completed group, but they are.
+There are really no other choices.
+And if the complete Church is home and dry in heaven in Revelation 5, they certainly cannot be singing in verse 10 about the redemption of other Church Age saints on earth preparing to go through the Tribulation—that would imply the 24 elders are not a completed group, but they are.
 And like I just said, the 24 elders can't be singing about Israel, they can't be singing about Tribulation saints because those saved after the Rapture are nowhere promised to be made kings and priests who will rule on earth.
 So, if the 24 elders sing verse 10, just exactly who are they singing about??
 Again, somebody has to sing verse 10, and it cannot be the 24 elders and so it must be the four living creatures.

 So, only the 24 elders can sing verse 9, only the four living creatures can sing verse 10, and the 24 elders must be the Church.
 And if the Church—as a completed group of redeemed men—is in heaven, that means none of them are on earth going through the Tribulation.
 That can only mean one thing: The Rapture has occurred, and it must have already occurred by Revelation 5, before a single seal has been opened.